InSyncWithFoo/pyright-for-pycharm/docs/configurations/executables.md

-## Executable and language server executable
+# Executable and language server executable

+The plugin will automatically search for executables to use (in PATH and the parent directory of the current project's interpreter).
+However, they can also be manually configured if so desired.

 The `pyright` (or `pyright-python`) and `pyright-langserver` (or `pyright-python-langserver`) files